IKATS/IKATS/CONTRIBUTING.viztool.md

 * VizTool must be written in `ES5` or `ES6`
 * VizTool must not use `AngularJS`
-* A VizTool must implement [the template provided in Git repository.](https://github.com/IKATS/gui-builder/blob/master/src/js/VizModule/VizToolsImplems/ExampleTemplate.js)
+* A VizTool must implement [the template provided in Git repository (latest version)](https://github.com/IKATS/gui-builder/blob/master/src/js/VizModule/VizToolsImplems/ExampleTemplate.js)
 * You should only use available javascript libraries in the IKATS GUI or package your own libraries and declare them into the [manifest.json](#manifestjson)
   * List of available javascript libraries is available [here](https://github.com/IKATS/gui-builder/NOTICE)